Ronny Jackson's VA Nomination Hearing In Jeopardy Amid 'Serious Allegations'

 Adm.
 Ronny Jackson's nomination to become secretary of veterans affairs appears to be in limbo amid what one key lawmaker tells NPR's Morning Edition are "serious" but "unsubstantiated allegations."

-The comments by Sen. Mike Rounds, R-S.D., come a day before Jackson's nomination hearing before the Senate Committee on Veterans Affairs.
+The comments by Sen. Mike Rounds, R-S.D., come a day before Jackson's planned nomination hearing before the Senate Committee on Veterans Affairs.
 It was not clear if the hearing would go ahead as scheduled.

 The senator declined to comment on the nature of the allegations against Jackson.